ros/console_bridge/QUALITY_DECLARATION.md

 ### Public API Documentation [3.ii]

-All functions and classes of the public API of the `libconsole-bridge-dev` include docblocks explaining their functionality or describing its usage.
+All functions and classes in the public API of `libconsole-bridge-dev` include docblocks explaining their functionality or describing its usage.

 ### License [3.iii]